GrammaTech/sel/doc/tree-sitter-ast.md

 > library.
 It can build a concrete syntax tree for a source file and
 > efficiently update the syntax tree as the source file is edited.

-SEL's usage:
+SEL's usage doesn't fit exactly with the intended/primary tree-sitter use case:

-- Doesn't use the incremental abilities.
+- SEL doesn't use the incremental abilities.

-- Software transformation and analysis which varies widely from the primary upstream use for syntax highlighting.
+- SEL performs software transformation and analysis which requires more structure and information than the primary intended use for syntax highlighting.

 ## Benefits of tree-sitter